 Eye-tracking corpus research is an approach in which researchers collect a large amount of data that allows for in-depth analyses with high statistical power and the ability to detect even minimal effects.
-In contrast to small-scale experimental studies that generally use a limited number of stimuli or sentences to investigate reading behaviour, this type of research by nature includes a wide range of stimuli.
-It provides the possibility for taking language variations into account to provide a comprehensive picture of written language processing.
-This is especially important because research has shown that there is an alarmingly low degree (less than 17%) of shared variance between the widely used paradigms in visual word recognition (e.g., lexical decision) and eye-tracking data (e.g., gaze durations and first fixation durations; see Kuperman & Van Dyke, 2013; Dirix et al., 2019), implying that natural reading processes may not be completely, and even not considerably, captured using only tasks like lexical decision.
-In addition, such large databases allow us to examine existing hypotheses and models, investigate multiple main effects and interactions of factors involved in reading, and evaluate the replicability of effects obtained in studies without conducting new experiments (Demberg & Keller, 2008; Whitney, 2011; Kuperman & Van Dyke, 2013; Chuang et al., 2021).
+In contrast to small-scaled experimental studies that generally use a limited number of stimuli or sentences to investigate reading behaviour, this type of research by nature includes a wide range of stimuli.
+It entails the possibility of taking language variations into account to provide a comprehensive picture of written language processing.
+This is especially important because research has shown that there is an alarmingly low degree (less than 17%) of shared variance between the widely used paradigms in visual word recognition (e.g., lexical decision) and eye-tracking data (e.g., gaze durations and first fixations durations; See Kuperman & Van Dyke, 2013; Dirix et al., 2019), implying that natural reading processes may not be completely, and even not considerably, captured using only tasks like lexical decision.
+In addition, such large databases allow examining existing hypotheses and models, investigating multiple main effects obtained in studies without conducting new experiments (Demberg & Keller, 2008; Whitney, 2011; Kuperman & Van Dyke, 2013; Chuang et al., 2021).

 As such, this method of exploring eye movement performance with sizable data has many advantages.
 And although in general the number of eye-tracking corpora is very limited, a few studies have adopted this approach in recent years.
-The Dundee Corpus (Kennedy & Pynte, 2005) was probably the first eye-tracking corpus of natural reading.
+The Dundee corpus (Kennedy & Pynte, 2005) was probably the first eye-tracking corpus of natural reading.
 In this study, ten native French and ten native English participants read 20 newspaper texts written in their native language.
 The English texts consisted of 56,212 tokens in total, and the French texts contained a total of 52,173 tokens.
-Another example is a corpus gathered by Frank et al. (2013), who had 43 participants read 205 British English sentences with a total of 1931 tokens.
+Another example is a corpus gathered by Frank and colleagues (2013), who had 43 participants read 205 British English sentences with a total of 1,931 tokens.
 In addition, the Zurich Cognitive Language Processing Corpus (ZuCo, Hollenstein et al., 2018) provided EEG and eye-tracking data from 12 native English speakers reading sentences extracted from movie reviews and the Wikipedia relation extraction dataset, with a total of 21,629 tokens.
-Later, Hollenstein et al. (2019) presented the Zurich Cognitive Language Processing Corpus 2.0 (ZuCo 2.0), an EEG and eye-tracking corpus of 18 native

-English speakers reading 739 sentences.
-Furthermore, the Provo Corpus (Luke & Christianson, 2018) presented eye movement data from 470 native speakers of American English reading 55 short passages with 2689 tokens and 1197 unique word types in total.
+Later, Hollenstein and colleagues (2019) presented the Zurich Cognitive Language Processing Corpus 2.0 (ZuCo 2.0), an EEG and eye-tracking corpus of 18 native English speakers reading 739 sentences.
+Furthermore, the Provo Corpus (Luke & Christianson, 2018) presented eye movement data from 470 native speakers of American English reading 55 short passages with 2,689 tokens and 1,197 unique word types in total.

-Corpora not including English include the German-language Potsdam Sentence Corpus (Kliegl et al., 2006) with data for 1138 tokens read by 222 readers, the Dutch Eye-Movements Online Internet Corpus (DEMONIC; Kuperman et al., 2010) containing data for 55 participants reading 1746 tokens, the Russian Sentence Corpus (RSC, Laurinavichyute et al., 2019) with 96 Russian monolinguals and reading a total of 1362 tokens, and the Beijing Sentence Corpus (Pan et al., 2021) with eye-tracking data for 60 Chinese native participants reading sentences from newspapers, totalling in 936 types and 1685 tokens.
+Corpora not including English include the German-language Potsdam Sentence Corpus (Kliegl et al., 2006) with data of 1,138 tokens read by 222 readers, the Dutch Eye-Movements Online Internet Corpus (DEMONIC; Kuperman et al., 2010) containing data of 55 participants reading 1,746 tokens, the Russian Sentence Corpus (RSC, Laurinavichyute et al., 2019) with 96 Russian monolinguals and reading a total of 1,362 tokens, and the Beijing Sentence Corpus (Pan et al., 2021) with eye-tracking data of 60 Chinese native participants reading sentences from newspapers, totalling in 936 types and 1,685 tokens.